Khimo Gumatay: Career

-2019–2021: Career Beginnings
+2019–2021: Career beginnings

-In 2019, Gumatay contended in the fourth quarter of the third season of Tawag ng Tanghalan with his version of Jason Derulo's hit Marry Me.
+In 2019, Gumatay contended in the fourth quarter of the third season of Tawag ng Tanghalan with his version of Jason Derulo's hit "Marry Me".
 That same year, he also participated on Your Moment as part of the duo called "Binary".
 In 2021, Gumatay released his debut single "Where the Sun Goes" featuring singer-songwriter and composer Dotty.

 2022: Idol Philippines Season 2

-In July 2022, his audition piece Isn't She Lovely by Stevie Wonder garnered praises from the judges; with Regine Velasquez saying "the hopeful knows how to play his cards well, how to hit the high notes and charm his audience".
-In August 2022, his performance of Brian Mcknight's One Last Cry received an approval from Boyz II Men member Wanya Morris.
+In July 2022, his audition piece "Isn't She Lovely" by Stevie Wonder garnered praises from the judges; with Regine Velasquez saying "the hopeful knows how to play his cards well, how to hit the high notes and charm his audience".
+In August 2022, his performance of Brian McKnight's "One Last Cry" received an approval from Boyz II Men member Wanya Morris.
 On September 18, he was announced as the grand winner of Idol Philippines after garnering 89 percent of combined judges scores and public votes with his journey song "Bagong Simula" and winning piece "My Time", earning a ₱1 million cash prize, a franchise from Dermacare worth ₱3 million, a house and lot worth ₱2.5 million from Camella Homes, and a contract with Star Music.

-2022-present: Post Idol Philippines Season 2
+2022–present: Post-Idol Philippines Season 2

-The day after winning the Idol Philippines, Khimo appeared on the morning show TeleRadyo.
-On September 23, Khimo performed "My Time" on It's Showtime.
+The day after winning the Idol Philippines, Gumatay appeared on the morning show TeleRadyo.
+On September 23, Gumatay performed "My Time" on It's Showtime.
 On September 25, Khimo together with Ryssi Avila, Kice, Ann Raniel, and Bryan Chong officially launched as a new addition on the Philippines' Sunday variety show ASAP Natin 'To, where he performed "My Time".
 On September 28, Khimo made an appearance on the morning show Frontline sa Umaga.